KvGeijer/zote/ideas.md

 * Add >>= operator which binds just lower than >> but assigns the value of the left to the right.
   * It should preferably just be syntax sugar like >> but how do we handle more complicated lvalues, or declarations?
   * This should be implemented after we implement some lvalue pattern matching.
+  * Could we add a similar one for binding and declaring a new variable?
+Like >>:?
+Or should it always declare a new one?
+Probably best?

+* Should we have tuples?
+They are in place.
+They are more suitable when using as keys for example.
+  * Or should we use them in some way for >> instead.
+So that 1 >> f(2, 3) is the same as (1, 2) >> f(3) or (1,2,3) >> f?

 * Fix the if peek... self.accept(..., "Internal error... ") by adding some match function